mcaceresb/stata-parquet/README.md

 ### Installation with Conda

-First, intall Google's logging library (`libgoogle-glog-dev` in Ubuntu).
+First, intall Google's logging library: `libgoogle-glog-dev` in Ubuntu, `google-glog` in Arch (you may have to link `libglog.so` to `libglog.so.0`), and so on.
 Then the only tested way to install this software is via `conda` (see [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) for installation instructions; most recent plugin installation and tests were conducted using Miniconda3 for Python 3.8, version `23.3.1`):

 ```bash
 git clone https://github.com/mcaceresb/stata-parquet